 Estonia

-Estonia ranks 14th in this year’s CCPI, down nine places from the previous year.
-The country receives a high rating in GHG Emissions, Renewable Energy, and Energy Use, and a low in Climate Policy.
+Estonia ranks 18th in the CCPI, falling four spots and moving it from a high–performing country to a medium.
+Estonia ranks medium in GHG Emissions, high in Renewable Energy, high in Energy Use, and low in Climate Policy.

 Key Outcomes